TophatSynth/medic_backup/Case Studies/Case Study Muneeb Khan Notes.md

 	- Hot vs cold debriefs
 		- Hot - immediately after, mostly just checking in that everyone's okay
 		- Cold - later on, once people have calmed down, more detail.
-			- STOP - Summarise, Things that went well, opportunities to improve, plan for next time.
+			- STOP - Summarise, Things that went well, Opportunities to improve, Plan for next time.
 - Briefing staff before helping situation
 	- Usually staff should be trained in BLS, so just saying "cardiac arrest" should be enough info.